 It finally looks “just right” to me so I’m calling this the final redux.
 In face, I think this is one of my best artworks I’ve ever created.

 To see the artwork page for “Frozen Beneath”, click here.
-You can also purchase prints of the final redux of Frozen Beneath from that page.
+You can also find out how to purchase prints and more of the final redux of Frozen Beneath from that page.